ethanwhite/CV/CV.md

 develop proposal for new NumFocus Google Summer of Code organization and helped run the organization during 2015.

 Mentor.
-2016.
-Mentored a Google Summer of Code student, Akash Goel, working on the Data Retriever software project.
-This student is now a software developer at Amazon.
+2016-2026.
+Mentored more than a dozen Google Summer of Code students including students who are now employed at Amazon, Goldman Sachs, Deutsche Bank, and MathWorks.

 ## Presentations